MicrosoftDocs/ATADocs/ATPDocs/suspicious-activity-guide.md

 **Description**

 Attackers use tools that implement various protocols in non-standard ways.
 While this type of network traffic is accepted by Windows without warnings, Azure ATP is able to recognize potential malicious intent.
-The behavior is indicative of techniques used by advanced ransomware,such as WannaCry.
+The behavior is indicative of techniques used by advanced ransomware, such as WannaCry.

 **Investigation**

 Review the unusual activity in the security alert on the activity time line.
 Click on the security alert to get to its details page, then review the potentially affected entities and the evidence list.

-Is this a *true positive*, *benign true positive* or *false positive*?
+Is this a *true positive*, *benign true positive*, or *false positive*?

 1. Check if WannaCry is running on the source computer.

-2. If yes, it is a true positive.
+2. If yes, this alert is a true positive.
 To understand the scope of the breach:
       - Investigate the source computer
       - Investigate the compromised computer.

 2. If the source computer is not running an attack tool, sometimes, applications implement their own NTLM or SMB stack.
 Check if the source computer is running an application that implements its own NTLM or SMB stack.

       1. If the computer is running its own stack, and it should not be, fix the application configuration.
-In such a case, it is a benign activity, The security alert can be closed.
+In such a case, it is a benign activity, the security alert can be closed.

       2. If the computer is running its own stack and it the configuration is correct, the security alert can be closed and the computer excluded, as it is  probably a benign activity.